percona/pmm/doc/source/using.rst

 The output appears in two forms: classic and JSON.
 The classic form presents the attributes of the :command:`EXPLAIN` command as columns of a table.
-The JSON format presents the output of the :command:`EXPLAIN` as a JSON document.
+The JSON format presents the output of :command:`EXPLAIN` as a JSON document.

 .. figure:: images/pmm.qan.explain.1.png
    :width: 50%